 Suggested bylaw amendments must be submitted in writing to the Executive Committee two months in advance of the next regular meeting.
 The Executive Committee shall review proposed amendments and send the proposals in writing to the full Commission one month prior to the next regular meeting.
 Each proposed amendments shall be presented to the full Commission at the next regular Commission meeting for a vote.Section C

-To be adopted, amendments to the bylaws must receive a two thirds affirmative vote of those Commission members in attendance.
+To be adopted, amendments to the bylaws must receive a two-thirds

 Return to Top